top of page

 It’s up to you how many candidates to rank.
 Your vote is most powerful if you rank multiple candidates, but your vote will still count if you only rank one or a couple of candidates.
 If you choose not to rank multiple, you have no backup choices when your top candidate(s) are defeated.
 But your vote still counts if you only rank one candidate.
 It’s up to you how many candidates to rank.
 Your vote is most powerful if you rank multiple candidates, but your vote will still count if you only rank one or two candidates.
 If you choose not to rank multiple candidates, you have no backup choices if your top candidate(s) are defeated.
 (It’s the same as abstaining from a runoff and staying home).
 But your vote still counts if you only rank one candidate, for as long as they remain “alive” in the race.

-What can you do to get RCV across Cal?
+What can you do to get RCV across California?

 Working at Open Space